MystenLabs/sui/wallet-adapter/README.md

 # Sui Wallet Adapter

-> **⚠️ These packages are experimental, and will change rapidly as they are being developed.
+> **⚠️ These packages are experimental and will change rapidly as they are being developed.
 Do not consider these APIs to be stable.
-If you have any feedback, please open an issue or message us on [Discord](https://discord.gg/Sui).**
+If you have any feedback, [open an issue](https://github.com/MystenLabs/sui/issues/new/choose) or message us on [Discord](https://discord.gg/Sui).**

-A set of libraries that makes it easy to connect your dapp to Sui wallets.
+Sui Wallet Adapter is a set of libraries that makes it easy to connect your dApp to Sui wallets.

-## Getting Started
+## Getting started

 To get started in a React application, you can install the following packages: